selltic-agency/selltic-crm/BUILD_PHASE_9.md

    alter table activities add column lead_id uuid references leads on delete set null;
    create index idx_activities_lead on activities (lead_id, created_at desc);
    ```
-4. **Migration script** (run once, in this order, inside a transaction):
-   - For every existing row in `contacts`, create one `leads` row carrying over `stage`, `value`, `source`, `form_id`, with `opened_at = contacts.created_at`.
-If the migrated stage `is_won` or `is_lost` (check against `pipeline_stages`), set `closed_at = contacts.updated_at`.
-   - Update every existing `activities` row: set `lead_id` = the new lead's id created above for that contact (since today everything is 1:1, all historical activity correctly belongs to that single lead AND to the contact's master timeline).
-   - Then drop `stage`, `value`, `source`, `form_id` columns from `contacts`.
-5. Update RLS policies: add `owner = auth.uid()` policy on `leads`, consistent with other tables.
+4. Update RLS policies: add `owner = auth.uid()` policy on `leads`, consistent with other tables.
-6. Update `property_defs` — these stay attached to `contacts.props` (properties describe the person/company, not the deal) UNLESS you decide some properties are deal-specific.
-For this phase, keep ALL existing properties as contact-level.
+5. `property_defs` stay attached to `contacts.props` (properties describe the person/company, not the deal) — keep ALL properties as contact-level.
 (Lead-level custom properties can be a future phase if needed — don't build it now.)
+6. Update any existing code (queries, types, components) across Phases 1-8 that reads/writes `contacts.stage`, `contacts.value`, `contacts.source`, or `contacts.form_id` directly — there's no data to break, but the code referencing these columns needs to be found and updated to use `leads` instead, or the app won't build/run.

 ### Definition of done:
-- `leads` table exists with all historical data correctly migrated (one lead per pre-existing contact, correct stage/value/source/dates)
+- `leads` table exists with correct schema and RLS
 - `contacts` table no longer has stage/value/source/form_id
-- Every pre-9.1 activity has both `contact_id` (unchanged) and a correctly-backfilled `lead_id`
+- `activities` has the new `lead_id` column
-- No data loss — spot check a few contacts manually after migration to confirm timeline and lead data match what existed before
-- RLS works identically to before (owner-scoped)
+- App builds and runs with no references to the removed `contacts` columns anywhere in the codebase

 ---